 Ethiopian Food & Drink

-Characters of Ethiopian food
+Characteristics of Ethiopian Food

 Injera (እንጀራ)

-Injera or enjera is the most common staple food in Ethiopia.
-It is a circular dish like bread with a slightly spongy texture.
-Traditionally it is made from an ancient grain called Teff and other cereal flours such as barley, wheat, sorghum, etc. An authentic Injera is made from Teff, a cereal that grows only in Ethiopia.
-While Injera is originally specific to Ethiopia, it is also widespread in other East African nations such as Eritrea.
-It has also found its way to cities in America, Canada, Europe, Australia and Israel, where a large number of communities from the Ethiopian and Eritrean diaspora reside.
+Injera, also spelled Enjera, is the most common staple food in Ethiopia.
+It is a circular flatbread with a slightly spongy texture.
+Traditionally, it is made from an ancient grain called Teff, along with other cereal flours such as barley, wheat, and sorghum.
+Authentic Injera is made from Teff, a grain that originated in Ethiopia.

-Ethiopian popular Dishes
+Popular Ethiopian Dishes

 Shiro